Titans of Training: Upright Row VS Shoulder Press

-Because of the different movement style from the upright row, the side and front delts are hit way harder than they are in the shoulder press.
-This means that the upright row does have its edge in your training as long as you know what you’re doing in a balanced workout.
-It doesn't however use the rear delts or the arms as much as the shoulder press does.
-That means it has an edge for isolation, but not for compound strength.
-That's a big factor.
+In an upright row, the side and front delts are hit way harder than they are in the shoulder press.
+This means that the upright row has an edge.
+It doesn't, however, use the rear delts or the arms as much as the shoulder press does.
+That means it's great for isolation, but not for compound strength.

-The most common issue that people have with the upright row is the room for damage that it leaves.
-It's just too easy to get wrong and cause some serious damage.
-It makes it one of the fastest ways to get an instant injury which can be anything from a torn muscle or ligament, all the way through to more severe rotator cuff injuries that can have debilitating effects throughout the rest of your life.
-Your technique is everything with the upright row, and we wouldn't recommend it generally speaking.
+The most common issue that people have with the upright row is the room for damage.
+It's just too easy to get it wrong.
+When performing an upright row wrong, you could end up with a torn muscle or ligament, or even a severe rotator cuff injury that can have debilitating effects throughout the rest of your life.
+With that in mind, your technique is everything with the upright row.

-The shoulder press has to be the winner of the two.
-The compound nature of the exercise means that it does hit the entire deltoid group, and so is the more effective exercise.
-It's far safer as long as the movement remains in front of the body rather than behind the neck.
-Be careful in your training, as always, and you'll see good results from both of them none the less.
+So which is best in the battle of upright row vs shoulder press?
+Both exercises are incredibly effective and ideally will be performed within the same workout, ensuring that you're working every muscle group.
+But when it comes down to it, the shoulder press has to be the winner.
+The compound nature of the exercise means that it hits the entire deltoid group.
+It's also far safer, as long as the movement remains in front of the body rather than behind the neck.
+Be careful in your training, as always, and you'll see good results from both of them nonetheless.

 Before beginning any exercise or nutrition program, consult your physician, doctor or other professional.
 This is especially important for individuals over the age of 35 or persons with pre-existing health problems.
 Exercise.co.uk assumes no responsibility for personal injury or property damage sustained using our advice.